 Miller equipment was not sold in Spain, I encouraged a Spanish auto parts supply

-company, Viza (Citroen seats) to purchase Miller equipment for it's new robot
+company, Viza (Citroen BMW car seats) to purchase the Miller Delta Weld 450 equipment for it's new robot

 lines.
-I recommended the Delta Weld equipment for hundreds of manual / robot applications
+The bottom line is I recommended the Delta Weld equipment for hundreds of manual / robot applications

-The Delta Weld provided an optimum slope parameter
+The Delta Weld was extremely well built and unique in that it provided an optimum slope parameter

 MIG arc starts used to be a common issue especially with Lincoln's MIG equipment.